34 Rue de la Charité, 69002 Lyon

 Welcome to the former Guimet Museum, a place rich in history and artistic diversity.

-The small Valla house in the middle of a building
+The little Valla house in the middle of a building

 You are in front of an astonishing scene where past and present meet.
 Observe the 19th century villa enclosed in an office building.